weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 ## What's Happening in the Hosts?

-All host are equipped with Weave Scope, providing an intuitive visualization of all your containers and how the communicate with each other.
+All the ECS instances are equipped with
+[Weave Scope](http://weave.works/scope/), providing an intuitive real-time visualization of all your containers and how the communicate with each other.
 Scope has a webserver listening on port `4040` so, to access it, just open your browser and paste the URL of any of your instances:

       http://foo.region.compute.amazonaws.com:4040
       http://bar.region.compute.amazonaws.com:4040
       http://baz.region.compute.amazonaws.com:4040

-This is what you should see:
+This is what you should see when accessing one of the HTTP Servers multiple times (i.e. reloading `http://foo.region.compute.amazonaws.com` in your browser multiple times).

 ![Scope visualization](/guides/images/aws-ecs/scope.png)

+You should click on the `httpserver` container to display its details.

+Note the edges between one of the `httpserver` containers (the one accessed from your browser) and the three `dataproducer` containers, reflecting the load balancing scheme we built with weaveDNS.

 You can get more insights by selecting different views: *Applications (by name)*, *Containers by image* and *Hosts*.